leeroybrun/vibeviewer/README.md

 ## Run & Debug

 - The menu bar shows the icon and key metrics; click to open the popover.
-- Sign-in and Settings windows are provided via environment-injected window managers (see `.environment(...)` in `VibeviewerApp.swift`).
+- Sign-in and Settings windows are provided via environment-injected window managers (see `.environment(...)` in `AIUsageTrackerApp.swift`).
 - Auto-refresh starts on app launch and reacts to screen power/activity changes.

 ---